What is a Consent Decree?

 Where We Go From Here

 More than 99% of police departments have never been under a consent decree.
-That does not mean they have not faced challenges; it means they were able to improve and correct problems on their own.
-The use of consent decrees should be limited to extreme cases when departments refuse to improve or are incapable of improving on their own.
-In these rare instances, consent decrees could play a role in helping troubled police departments.
-However, the process needs to be reformed to be effective.
+This does not mean they have not faced challenges; rather, it means they were able to improve and correct problems on their own.
+The use of consent decrees should be limited to extreme cases in which departments refuse to improve or are incapable of improving independently.
+In these rare instances, consent decrees can play a role in helping troubled police departments.
+However, the process must be reformed to be effective.

 The current implementation process is deeply flawed.
-Consent decrees are a bipartisan issue — both sides of the aisle advocate for constitutional policing, but the question is: what is the best way to get there?
+Consent decrees are a bipartisan issue — both sides of the aisle advocate for constitutional policing, but the question remains: what is the best way to achieve it?
 We can all agree that the current consent decree implementation and process is not producing the results that anyone is asking for.

-To help remedy this and create a more effective system, PORAC is advocating for legislative shifts that would require changes to the process that we believe would allow consent decrees to be the most effective and impactful — for both the jurisdictions and the communities they serve.
+To help remedy this and create a more effective system, PORAC is advocating for both regulatory and legislative changes that would reform the process and allow consent decrees to be as effective and impactful as possible — for both jurisdictions and the communities they serve.
 These changes include:

 Time Limitations on Investigations and Monitors

-Requiring the Attorney General to complete investigations into allegations made against the jurisdiction in question within one year of initiation if the law enforcement agency under review provides the DOJ with access to all records, documents, and personnel associated with the investigation.
-The DOJ should be required to prove a “pattern or practice” of unconstitutional policing of said department by a preponderance of the evidence based on documented facts and data to ensure investigations are grounded in demonstrable systemic issues.
-If after the investigation a consent decree is agreed upon, it should not extend beyond five years from the date of approval unless the DOJ proves ongoing constitutional violations in court.
+Requiring the Attorney General to complete investigations into allegations against a jurisdiction within one year of initiation, provided the law enforcement agency under review grants the DOJ full access to relevant records, documents, and personnel.
+The DOJ must be required to prove a “pattern or practice” of unconstitutional policing by a preponderance of the evidence, supported by facts and data to ensure investigations are grounded in demonstrable systemic issues.
+If a consent decree is agreed upon after an investigation, it must extend beyond five years from the date of approval unless the DOJ proves ongoing constitutional violations in court.

 Monitor Selection Process and Requirements